AC blows warm at idle — 4 reasons

 #1 cause of AC blows warm at idle

-Radiator or condenser fans aren’t running or aren’t running the proper speed
+Radiator or condenser fans that aren’t running or aren’t running the proper speed can cause an AC blows warm at idle condition

 Carmakers use three different setups for cooling the radiator and AC condenser; two separate fans running at a single speed, two fans running at two speeds or variable speed, or one fan that has multiple or variable speeds.